nurcoodes/To-Do-List/README.md

 ## How to Use
 1. **Add a Task**: Type a task in the input box and click the "Add" button or press Enter.
 2. **Mark Task as Complete**: Click on a task to mark it as complete.
 Completed tasks will be styled differently.
-3. **Remove a Task**: Click the "X" button next to a task to delete it.
+3. **Remove a Task**: Click the red "Remove" button next to a task to delete it.
-4. **Clear Completed Tasks**: Click the "Clear Completed" button to remove all completed tasks.

 ## Code Highlights
 - Uses `addEventListener` to handle events such as clicks and keypresses.